 A small slime mold making an appearance on 13 May 2015.

-I do not know exactly what this is but believe it to be a slime mold plasmodium.
-I’ve never seen Fuligo septica at this stage and would think it would be more yellow but I could be wrong.
+I do not know exactly what this is but it is a slime mold plasmodium.

 Similarly with this plasmodium that is still streaming its way into becoming an aethalium.
 It looks very much like Fuligo septica but is a different color.